-2.2 the council reserves the right to seek discussion with a hirer with a view to being better informed in relation to the nature and scope of the proposed booking.
+2.2 The Civic Manager reserves the right to seek discussion with a hirer with a view to being better informed in relation to the nature and scope of the proposed booking.

 2.3 All applications for the use of the Premises shall be made on the official booking application form.

-2.4 Applications will be taken no further than 3 months in advance for peak periods and 12 months for off peak, except in the case of weddings, festivals, other significant events and bookings of more than one day duration at the discretion of the Manager or Council.
-For information the peak period is Friday 5pm through to Sunday 9am.
+2.4 Applications will be taken no further than 3 months in advance for peak periods and 12 months for off peak, except in the case of weddings, festivals, other significant events and bookings of more than one day duration at the discretion of the Manager.
+For information, the peak period is Friday 5pm through to Sunday 9am.

 2.5 Applications for the hire of furniture and equipment only are not accepted.